Andrew Edwards-Jones

 Social Scientist

-aej3/29/2024 7:38:13 AM@pml.ac.uk | +44 (0)1752 633100 (switchboard)
+aej2025-10-07@pml.ac.uk | +44 (0)1752 633100 (switchboard)

 "This job provides me with fascinating opportunities to become immersed, even if just for a little while, in some of the many and varied relationships that exist between the marine environment and the people that engage with it.
-To this end, I am fortunate that PML shares my desire for interdisciplinary science approaches wherever possible."
+To this end, I am fortunate that PML shares my desire for interdisciplinary science approaches wherever possible. "

 Prior to joining PML, Andrew spent 10 years conducting education research at University of Plymouth, which included multi-national ERASMUS+ projects producing teaching and learning materials, supporting outdoor learning, and exploring facets of research-informed teaching.
-Andrew has a BSc Geology/Astronomy and an MSc Biological Diversity.
+Andrew has a BSc in Geology/Astronomy and an MSc in Biological Diversity.
 He is also an Associate Lecturer at University of Plymouth and teaches NVivo Qualitative Data Analysis Software skills to postgraduate students and research staff across SW UK universities.

 • ACCORD – Addressing Challenges of Coastal Communities through Ocean Research for Developing Economies